 1. Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by States for services under the approved State plan.
 Do providers receive and retain the total Medicaid expenditures claimed by the State (includes normal per diem, supplemental, enhanced payments, other) or is any portion of the payments returned to the State, local governmental entity, or any other intermediary organization?
-If providers are required to return any portion of payments, please provide a full description of the methodology for the return of any of the amount or percentage of payments that are returned and the disposition and use of the funds once they are returned to the State (i.e., general fund, medical services account, etc.)
+If providers are required to return any portion of payments, please provide a full description of the repayment process.
+Include in your response a full description of the methodology for the return of any of the amount or percentage of payments that are returned and the disposition and use of the funds once they are returned to the State (i.e., general fund, medical services account, etc.)